WakiMak/trentent.github.io-forked/_posts/2014-08-14-appv-5-minimum-mounted-file-size-is-64kb-size-of-packages-is-misrepresented-on-2008r2windows-7.md

 tags:
   - AppV
 ---
-Our current configuration for our Citrix environment utilizes AppV 5 and mounts the packages to a different drive letter. Â Our Citrix servers have the OS on C:\ and we changed the packageinstallationroot to D:\AppVData\PackageInstallationRoot and do full mounts of our AppV packages. Â What we found is we have some packages consuming significantly more space then their extracted size would dictate. Â I worked with Microsoft premier support to try and determine why, finally, after flaying for several months on why I finally got a reason and how we can avoid package bloat.
+Our current configuration for our Citrix environment utilizes AppV 5 and mounts the packages to a different drive letter.
+Our Citrix servers have the OS on C:\ and we changed the packageinstallationroot to D:\AppVData\PackageInstallationRoot and do full mounts of our AppV packages.
+What we found is we have some packages consuming significantly more space then their extracted size would dictate.
+I worked with Microsoft premier support to try and determine why, finally, after flaying for several months on why I finally got a reason and how we can avoid package bloat.

-First the problem. Â We have several packages that their total size should be less than the disk space it is consuming on our D:\. Â We started running out of disk space earlier than anticipated so we investigated.
+First the problem.
+We have several packages that their total size should be less than the disk space it is consuming on our D:\.
+We started running out of disk space earlier than anticipated so we investigated.

-We packaged VMWare vSphere Client and included multiple versions of vSphere that maximizes the ability to connect to the servers/vCenter versions while minimizing the number of vSphere clients in the package. Â In total, we sequenced 3 vSphere installs in one package. Â The total package size is:
+We packaged VMWare vSphere Client and included multiple versions of vSphere that maximizes the ability to connect to the servers/vCenter versions while minimizing the number of vSphere clients in the package.
+In total, we sequenced 3 vSphere installs in one package.
+The total package size is:

 <div style="clear: both; text-align: center;">
   <a style="margin-left: 1em; margin-right: 1em;" href="http://1.bp.blogspot.com/-DBvqzyPquFU/U-0SmUAAygI/AAAAAAAAAd4/P6dmN2rb2Pw/s1600/CompressedPackageSize.png"><img src="http://1.bp.blogspot.com/-DBvqzyPquFU/U-0SmUAAygI/AAAAAAAAAd4/P6dmN2rb2Pw/s1600/CompressedPackageSize.png" border="0" /></a>